leegengyu/vulnhub-box-walkthrough/hackinos-1.md

 * Note: This code needs to be modified according to your file name.
 The file name used in this case is `index.php`.
 * Next, run `php generateMD5Hashes.php > output.txt`, which redirects the output to a text file instead of the terminal screen.
 * Note: Interestingly, inserting the newline ending immediately after the MD5 function (which gives us only 1 line of echo statement) results in only 1 long line of output.
 Additionally, I got the warning `A non-numeric value encountered in ...`.
-The PHP version used is `7.3.4-2 (cli)`.
-Not exactly sure why this does not work.
+The PHP version used is `7.3.4-2 (cli)`. *Not exactly sure why this does not work*.
 Here is a relevant [StackOverflow article](https://stackoverflow.com/questions/42044127/warning-a-non-numeric-value-encountered).
 * Next, we wil use `wfuzz` (tool designed for brute-forcing web applications) to find out what is our uploaded file name for `index.png`.
 * Run `wfuzz -w output.txt --sc 200 http://localhost:8000/uploads/FUZZ.png`.
 * `-w` allows us to specify our wordlist. `--sc` allows us to filter for only responses with the specified code of 200 (i.e. 200 OK).